netdata/netdata/docs/contributing/style-guide.md

 You can follow the syntax specified in the above resources for the majority of documents, but the following sections specify a few particular use cases.

+### Linking between documents

+Documentation should link to relevant pages whenever it's relevant and provides valuable context to the reader.
+To ensure links function properly on both GitHub and our generated documentation on [Netdata Learn](https://learn.netdata.cloud/), links should always reference the full path to the document, beginning at the root of the Agent repository (`/`).
+Links should also always end with the filename of the destination document, ending in the `.md` extension.

+Avoid relative links or traversing up directories using `../`.

+For example, if you want to link to our installation guide, you should link to `/packaging/installer/README.md`.
+To reference the guide for increasing metrics storage, use `/docs/tutorials/longer-metrics-storage.md`.

 ### References to UI elements